 Yes, the ferry has life jackets in the overhead cabin compartments.

 N.B.
 Please note that, by law, the maximum number of passengers on the ferry is limited to the number of seats and matching number of life jackets.
 In other words, once all seats are booked, the ferry is fully booked and no further tickets can be sold.
 There are no standing-room tickets.

 Tioman Island offers a wealth of food and beverage options.
 Most villages have any number of casual eateries and some of the more up-market resorts offer a buffet-type set-up and/or proper dining restaurants.
 Meals typically include Malay and Western food.
 But sandwiches and hamburgers are usually also available.
 Obviously, there's plenty of seafood on offer in Tioman.
 Incidentally, if you're not used to spicy food, just ask the kitchen staff to go easy on the chilli.

 Do the locals in Tioman speak English?

 Yes, most of the locals and the staff working on Tioman speak English.

-What if I want to prepare my own meals on Tioman?
+What if I want to prepare my own meals in Tioman?

-Practically each village in Tioman offers one or two provisions shops that have a fresh produce section and sell some of the common spices used for cooking.
+Practically each village in Tioman offers one or two provisions shops that have a fresh produce section and also sell the more common local spices used for cooking